Here’s everything you need to know about visiting Burg Eltz – a Castle that’s so stunning that it will make your eyes pop.

 - Many of the original furnishings still exist in the castle from the last eight centuries.

 - The castle treasury boasts of the best in the world gold and silver artwork.

 Is Burg a Castle or a Fortress?
 Burg vs Schloss

 Before we go further, I’d like to mention that the German word “Burg” directly translates into “fortress”.
-There’s another German word for castle – Schloss.
+There’s another German word for the castle – Schloss.

-In most cases, a Burg (or a Fortress) is a castle designed for defense in battle and palace or a castle (Schloss) is more of a place of residence.
+In most cases, a Burg (or a Fortress) is a castle designed for defense in battle, and a palace or a castle (Schloss) is more of a place of residence.
 To make matters confusing, Burg Eltz was never designed to be for defense, but it is still called eine Burg and not ein Schloss.

-But, we will try to make things easy, let’s call it Burg Eltz, or Burg Eltz Castle as it is popularly known with English speaking travelers.
+But, we will try to make things easy, let’s call it Burg Eltz, or Burg Eltz Castle as it is popularly known with English-speaking travelers.

-Yes, I know if you’re a German, you’re probably shaking your head in disappointment because calling it “Burg Eltz Castle” is like calling it “Castle Eltz Castle”, but hey, a lot of people say “Chai Tea”, and I’m and Indian and I’m not even complaining, haha.
+Yes, I know if you’re a German, you’re probably shaking your head in disappointment because calling it “Burg Eltz Castle” is like calling it “Castle Eltz Castle”, but hey, a lot of people say “Chai Tea”, and I’m an Indian and I’m not even complaining, haha.

 Burg Eltz Name – is it a family name?

 Burg Eltz hasn’t been named after a family, but the Eltzbach River.
 I talk more about the family in the next section.
 Read on if you’re interested.